caisa-lab/style-transfer-chatbots/README_receptiveness.md

 ## Receptiveness demo

-Set up your environment and download the `paraphraser_gpt2_large` as described in the `README_terminal_demo.md`.
+Set up your environment and download the `paraphraser_gpt2_large` as described in the original `README.md`.
+Additionally, run `pip install numpy pandas` to install extra dependencies.

-Additionally, download the receptiveness paraphrasing models from [MEGA](https://mega.nz/file/wkpz2CCC#3JzZqKVMnF8OSo7pDlUEfqNJUYeu_IDvCqnPajck20I) and extract them to `man-generation/models`.
+Next, download the receptiveness paraphrasing models from [MEGA](https://mega.nz/file/wkpz2CCC#3JzZqKVMnF8OSo7pDlUEfqNJUYeu_IDvCqnPajck20I) and extract them to `man-generation/models`.

 Place the models so you end up with a directory structure like this: